The Shipping Law Review: Spain

 It is often said that Spain operates a double registration system: The Vessels Section of the Movable Goods Register and the Ships and Shipping Companies Register.
 Nonetheless, there is a third registry that is very important in practical terms: The Special Registry for Ships and Naval Companies, located in the Canary Islands.

 The Vessels Section of the Movable Goods Register is a private law register that provides legal certainty to individuals' relationships regarding ships.
-The purpose is the registration of a ship's property and rights in rem, encumbrances, judicial and administrative seizure, lease contracts and other situations that are legally determined.
+Its purpose is the registration of a ship's property and rights in rem, encumbrances, judicial and administrative seizure, lease contracts and other situations that are legally determined.
 As a general rule, registration is mandatory for ships that fly the Spanish flag.

-The Canary Islands Special Registry is an instrument to fight against flags of convenience and prevent the flight of national fleet to countries that have more lax labour and tax laws.
+The Canary Islands Special Registry is an instrument to fight against flags of convenience and prevent the flight of national fleet to countries that have laxer labour and tax laws.
 It is administrative, optional and secondary, as only the vessels and enterprises appearing in the Ships and Shipping Companies Register can register.
 In addition, they must meet the requirements provided by Additional Provision 16.4 of the Consolidated Text of the Spanish Harbours and Merchant Shipping Law.
-The ships registered in the Canary Islands Special Registry fly the Spanish flag and are subject to Spanish jurisdiction and the control of public administration, but they enjoy tax and employment benefits.
+The ships registered in the Canary Islands Special Registry fly the Spanish flag and are subject to Spanish jurisdiction and the control of public administration, but they enjoy tax and employment benefits

 iv Environmental regulation